 (1937 in Delft, The Netherlands)

-Dutch artist Jan Henderikse (Delft, the Netherlands, 1937) is one of the key players in European art after 1960.
+Jan Henderikse was born in 1937 in Delft, the Netherlands.
 In 1959 Henderikse moved to Cologne, and shortly thereafter to Dusseldorf.
-While in Dusseldorf, one of the epicentres of the post-war European avant-garde, Henderikse made contact with the circle of international ZERO artists, and engaged in a close friendship with German Zero-artist Günther Uecker.
-Henderikse visited agenda setting exhibitions such as Monochrome Malereiin Leverkusen (1960),Yves Klein: Monochrome und Feuerand at the Haus Lange in Krefeld (1961), and Lucio Fontana’s first German solo exhibition at the Düsseldorf based Schmela Gallery (1960).
+While in Dusseldorf, one of the epicentres of the post-war European avant-garde, Henderikse made contact with the circle of international ZERO artists and engaged in a close friendship with German Zero-artist Günther Uecker.

 In 1968 Henderikse moved to New York, working mainly with assemblages of found objects and photographic sequences.
 Since then his work has continued to focus on conceptually-based photographic objects, multiples and readymades.
 A retrospective solo exhibition in Schiedam, the Netherlands (2018) and recent contributions to group exhibitions in Amsterdam, Berlin, Dusseldorf, London, Miami, New York and Tokyo, reflect the on-going and mounting interest in Henderikse’s multimedia oeuvre.